dimagi/commcare-hq/custom/icds_reports/scripts/README.md

     * For authentication set up a [pgpass](https://www.postgresql.org/docs/9.6/libpq-pgpass.html) file for the user running the script.
     * Use `--parallel` to run multiple dumps in parallel
-    * The Sqlite database will get updated after each successfull migration so re-running the command after error should be safe and will not re-migrate data.
+    * The Sqlite database will get updated after each successful migration so re-running the command after error should be safe and will not re-migrate data.
     * Use `--dry-run` to check the command that will be run